-When you turn on your tap, you expect clean, safe water every time.
-But a hidden danger called backflow can threaten our community’s water supply by allowing contaminated water to reverse flow into clean city lines.
-To stop this, properties are fitted with special devices called backflow preventers.
-These devices are our last line of defense, and they need to be tested regularly by a qualified expert.
-This is where backflow prevention testing certification comes in.
-It’s the professional credential that proves a technician has the skills to properly inspect and maintain these critical systems, ensuring our drinking water in Corpus Christi stays pure.
+When you turn on your tap, you expect clean, safe water.
+But a hidden threat called backflow can contaminate our community’s water supply when dirty water reverses into clean city lines.
+To stop this, properties are fitted with backflow preventers—our last line of defense.
+But these devices only work if they're tested regularly by a qualified expert.
+This is where backflow prevention & certification comes in.
+It’s the professional credential that proves a technician has the skills to properly inspect and maintain these critical systems, ensuring our drinking water in Corpus Christi stays pure and safe.

 Key Takeaways